 Accidents in which multiple parties are at fault can be complicated.
 An experienced parking lot accident attorney will help investigate your accident and determine all of the appropriate parties at fault and file claims against them.

 For example, a claim for damages could be made by a pedestrian who was injured by a driver who swerves to avoid a pothole and also against the owner of the parking facility for failing to repair the pavement.
 An experienced Tampa parking lot accident attorney can determine from the facts.
 We can investigate whether a parking lot accident was caused by a defective condition or by the negligent conduct of one or more of the vehicles involved.

 What to do in the event of a Tampa parking lot accident

-If you have been injured in a parking lot accident, you should contact and await the arrival of the police.
+If you have been injured in a parking lot accident, you should immediately seek medical care.
+If you’re able, you should also contact and await the arrival of the police.
 Florida law requires drivers involved in an accident causing severe physical injuries to remain at the scene and report the accident to the police.